estelacode/pdf_lab/README.md

-# Llama Parse Lab
+# PDF Lab

 ## Objective
 Create an app to extract text from PDFs.
-It uses Llama Parse library to perform the text extraction.
+It uses libraries to perform the text extraction such as pymupdf, llama-parse, etc.

 ## Installation